 When you slowly simmer good olives into a stew, they infuse the stew with a saltiness that is more complex than simple salt.
 This dish is simple, delicious, and possibly addictive.
 My vegetarian cooking group put together a huge Greek meal last night, and ate a long extended table in the backyard.
-This was one of the favorite dishes, and the serving dish was practically licked clean.
+These Greek Potatoes Stewed with Kalamata Olives were one of the favorite dishes.
+The serving dish was practically licked clean.

 The recipe comes from Diane Kochilas’ cookbook The Greek Vegetarian, which has become one of my most favorite and beat-up cookbooks.
 Kochilas says that this dish is inspired by a classic dish from Zakintohos.
 I’ve made this stew a few times over the years, and I plan to make it several times over the summer before I move to China, since olives will be harder to find there!